ahadjawaid/ahadjawaid.github.io/_posts/2024-03-11-personal-statement.md

 ## Experiences

-The experiences section doesn’t require a unique formula, but I found the STAR method effective.
-It’s commonly used in interviews and is helpful in writing about experiences concisely:
+The experiences section is usually simpler to write, and I found the STAR method effective.
+Commonly used in interviews, it helps in writing about experiences concisely:

 - **Situation**: Provide background.
 - **Task**: Explain what you were trying to accomplish.